manojkumart06/Book-Review-Application/README.md

 Contributions are welcome!
 If you're interested in improving the BookReviewer application, feel free to fork the repository and submit a pull request.
 Please ensure your code adheres to the project's coding standards and include unit tests where possible.

+## Issues and Troubleshooting:
+- For any issues or troubleshooting, please refer to the documentation or contact the developer.

+## Contact Information:
+- Developer: Manoj Kumar
+- Email: manojkumar06t@gmail.com

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.